 The First Doctor started out as a jerk, but he clearly loves his granddaughter Susan.
 He goes through Character Development.

 Don't Trust the B---- in Apartment 23: Chloe is this in just the first episode.
 She's a complete bitch and steals rent money from her roommate, June, but she exposes June's cheating fiance by seducing him.
 June then thanks Chloe saying she probably would have found out it 10 years later and be divorced with 2 kids.

 Downton Abbey: Has the Dowager Countess, Violet Crawley.
 She is extremely stuffy, and imperious and snobby, but has shown on several occasions that she is a good, caring person.
 A prime example of this is the protectiveness she displays towards her son's second footman, William Mason.
 Her reason: His mother just died, so if he died, his father would be left alone.
 When William is mortally wounded in World War I and wants to marry Daisy, the vicar refuses, but she convinces him to do it, and later she counsels Daisy who is feeling guilty about marrying William when she didn't love him as much, telling her that marrying him to keep up his spirits was in fact a loving thing to do.

 Entourage: Ari Gold, a foul-mouthed, ambitious Hollywood agent who loves to berate people's social status, sexual orientation, appearance, age, and just about any weakness he perceives others to have.
-He actually cares deeply about everyone around him and would go great lengths to help them, proving his loyalty, compassion, and kindness under his Jerkass facade.
+He actually cares deeply about everyone around him and would go great lengths to help them, proving his loyalty, compassion, and kindness under his "aloof jerkass act".